 Video Game Club

 A family composed of two cockroaches and a piece of already-chewed-gum runs a beer bar inside an abandoned videogame console.
+Welcome to the “VideoGame Club.”
 This underworld trio will be transported daily to the world of videogames and steal virtual ingredients to make their popular beers.

 Too-Bug is a Rastafarian cockroach with two children: Buba and Boogie.